Machriam/PlantMonitor/Readme.md

 <img style="height:300px" src="./Confluence/Gifs/SupportExternalTemperatureDevices.gif"/>

+- You can display live temperatures taken from the sensor in a chart by clicking "Temperatures of %Selected-IP%"
+- Under "Existing Phototours" temperature measurements of the corresponding photo tour can be viewed
+- Custom measurements can be created via clicking "Start Measurement" and aborted at any time.
+Under "All measurements" stored temperatures from custom measurements can be viewed in the diagram

-See issue [88](https://github.com/Machriam/PlantMonitor/issues/88) for more information.
+See issue [88](https://github.com/Machriam/PlantMonitor/issues/88) for more information on implementation details.

 ### Create photo tours with minimal delay between trips - Custom tours

 <img style="height:300px" src="./Confluence/Gifs/CreateHighResolutionTours.gif"/>

-Depending on the setup, a Raspberry Pi Zero 2W can capture IR and VIS images at around 2-4 FPS.
+- Depending on the setup, a Raspberry Pi Zero 2W can capture IR and VIS images at around 2-4 FPS.
+- You can start a custom tour via clicking "Store Raw Photos".
+You can see a summary of how many images were taken and the current zipping progress.
+- As soon as enough images have been taken, click "Stop Preview" to stop the image taking progress and wait until all images are zipped, downloaded to the server and downloaded to the browser.
-This feature takes images as fast as possible and downloads a zip archive of the data.
+- This feature takes images as fast as possible and downloads a zip archive of the data.
 For a 30 minute measurement at 2 FPS, it will download a zip of about 7 GB.
 Zipping and downloading the zip archive takes between 1 and 2 hours, depending on internet speed.
-You can then create a custom photo tour from this archive, and all the features mentioned above are supported.
+- The downloaded zip can then be used to create a custom photo tour under "Custom Tour Creation".
+All features to process a conventional photo tour are supported.
-This feature is highly hackable, as the motor can be moved while taking pictures and user supplied FFC requests can be issued.
+- This feature is highly hackable, as the motor can be moved while taking pictures and user supplied FFC requests can be issued.

 ### Glossar